dialectlabs/docs/docs/alerts/push-notifications/receive-push-notifications.md

 The subscription process associates the user's wallet address with their device, allowing your application to send targeted push notifications to this specific device.

+If you want to test the endpoints, visit the [`/subscribe`](https://alerts-api.dial.to/docs#tag/subscriber/POST/v2/push/subscribe) endpoint in our API docs.

 ## Unsubscribe from Push Notifications

 The unsubscribe endpoint allows you to remove a device from the notification system.